Steve Bellamy

-Biography

-Education
+Early life and education

 Bellamy attended Indiana University from 1983 to 1986 where he graduated with a business degree.
 He was the commencement speaker at that school in 2008 and won the university's Distinguished Entrepreneur Award in 2005.

-Early Business Career
+Career

 Bellamy founded Atonal Tennis, Inc. in 1985 which owned and operated the Palisades Tennis Center, Cheviot Hills Tennis, Santa Monica Tennis Center, Westwood Tennis Center and Westchester Tennis Center.
-While running those tennis centers, Bellamy invented LiveBall which is played in virtually every tennis center around the world.
-He also invented the Shotgun 21 tournament format and a number of the tennis rackets sold by Wilson Tennis.
-While under his purview, the Palisades Tennis Center produced a large portion of the best junior tennis players in the United States.
+While running those tennis centers, Bellamy invented LiveBall which is played in tennis centers around the world.

 Sports Channels

-About 1997, Bellamy had the idea of cable channel for skiing and started work on the concept.
-He switched to working on a tennis channel concept given the broader audience for tennis.
 In 2001, The Tennis Channel (TTC) was founded by Steve Bellamy.
 The channel was launched in Spring 2003.
 Bellamy had planned to use the Tennis Channel Open, a Tennis Channel acquisition, as the core event as a part of a larger "Tennispalooza".
 In 2005, Bellamy left to start The Ski Channel.

 In 2006, Bellamy became chief executive officer of Action Sport Networks.
-In April 2007, Bellamy announced the formation of The Ski Channel that would focus on mountain oriented sports, activity and lifestyle under the aegis of his Atonal Sports and Entertainment.
+In April 2007, Bellamy announced the formation of The Ski Channel, which would focus on mountain-oriented sports, activities, and lifestyle.
+The channel, launched via his company Atonal Sports and Entertainment, signed a long-term agreement with Time Warner Cable.

 During the 2012 US Open of Surfing in Huntington Beach, Bellamy announced that he was launching the Surf Channel, devoted to beach, water and board sports, lifestyle and travel, in mid-September.

 In 2015, he was made chairman of Action Sport Networks.
 Bellamy was named Kodak President of Motion Picture and Entertainment in October 2015.

-Films

-Bellamy has written and directed 6 documentary films usually featuring mountain sports athletes.
-His film 'The Story' won Best Picture at the Las Vegas Film Festival, where Bellamy also won the award for Best Director.
-It featured a team making a climb to the top of Mount Everest as well as athletes Bode Miller, Lindsey Vonn and others.
-The next year, it was followed by Winter.